 15.2 Termination of this Agreement will not affect either party’s accrued rights (including accrued rights to be paid) as at the date of termination.

-(b) the Company will provide such assistance as is reasonably requested by the Customer to transfer the hosting of the Website to the Customer or another service provider, subject to payment of the Company’s reasonable expenses; and
+(a) the Company will provide such assistance as is reasonably requested by the Customer, in writing prior to the Termination Date, to transfer the hosting of the Website to the Customer or another service provider, subject to payment of the Company’s reasonable expenses; and

 15.4 Save as provided in Clause 15.3(c), the Customer will not be entitled to any refund of Charges on termination, and will not be released from any obligation to pay Charges to the Company.